skip to content

 Elements of the offence

-A person misuses a motor vehicle if the person —
+A person misuses a motor vehicle if the person does any of the following:

-1. operates a motor vehicle so as to produce sustained wheel spin; or
+• operates a motor vehicle so as to produce sustained wheel spin, or

-2. drives a motor vehicle so as to cause engine or tyre noise, or both, that is likely to disturb persons residing or working in the vicinity; or
+• drives a motor vehicle so as to cause engine or tyre noise, or both, that is likely to disturb persons residing or working in the vicinity, or

-3. drives a motor vehicle onto an area of park or garden or other road related area so as to break up the ground surface or cause other damage.
+• drives a motor vehicle onto a park or garden or other road related area so as to break up the ground surface or cause other damage.

-Unless it is done with the consent of the owner, occupier or person in control of the place, misuse of a motor vehicle is an offence.
+Unless it is done with the consent of the owner, occupier or person in control of the place, misuse of a motor vehicle is a criminal offence.
 This offence may include conduct such as drag racing, “wheelies” and so on.
-The provisions that deal with these offences and that of emitting excessive noise from a motor vehicle are often referred to as 'hoon' laws.
+The provisions that deal with these offences and that of emitting excessive noise from a motor vehicle are often referred to as "hoon" laws.

 Penalties